One way sailing from La Rochelle to Sardinia

 The experience of sailing the Mediterranean one way from La Rochelle to Sardinia

-Our #MoreWomenAtSea brand ambassador, Anna Mourou, founder of the successful woman sailor network, She Captain, is sharing her experiences in the run-up to her three-year circumnavigation, which starts next year.
-We caught up with Anna to find out about her recent long-distance sail, transporting one of our new catamarans in the Mediterranean.
-She explains why everything is better out at sea.
+Anna Mourou, founder of the successful woman sailor network, She Captain, told us about about her recent long-distance sail, transporting one of our new catamarans in the Mediterranean.
+She explains why life is better out at sea.

 I have a tendency to say yes to adventure even if it’s out of my comfort zone.
 To do things that you are afraid of is a part of being a sailor.
 You can never just give up when things go wrong – it’s all about coming up with the solution, and then the reward is so much greater.

 I said yes when Dream Yacht Charter asked if I could deliver a brand new Lucia 40 catamaran from the factory in La Rochelle, France, to Dream Yacht Charter’s base in Sardinia, Italy.
 Have I sailed those waters before?
 No, not really and a couple of times vacation sailing in the Mediterranean doesn’t really count.
-But I am preparing for a circumnavigation starting next year and I have sailed the Baltic all my life, so I figured, how hard can it be?
+I figured, how hard can it be?

 Introducing my crew